LouisCleriot/CNN-block-implementation/readme.md

 ## Training

 The training script is train_net.py.
 The script is originally written by Mamadou Mountagha BAH & Pierre-Marc Jodoin of the University of Sherbrooke and used in IFT780 "Neural Network" for practicals.
-The script is modified to train more diverse models.
+The script will be modified to train more diverse models.